 - Low cost.
 Most index funds are passively managed, which helps keep costs low.
 It’s easy to find solid index funds with expense ratios below 0.3 percent.

 4. Invest when everyone is freaking out

-No one wants to spend on an investment that loses value later.
-So when the stock market begins falling, many investors rush to the exits, hoping to avoid still-further losses in the short term.
-The thing is, that decline may be just when stocks offer a great long-term deal.
-If you notice strong stocks dropping in price, you might want to consider scooping them up.
+When the stock market begins falling, many investors rush to the exits, hoping to avoid still-further losses in the short term.
+The thing is, that decline may be a great long-term deal.

 5. Don’t worry about looking the part

 If you have an idea of what a millionaire looks like, you might want to think again.
 Millionaires don’t need to have flashy cars or mega homes.
 Millionaires can look just like you do, right now.

 You don’t have to shop at expensive stores or buy name-brand goods to fit in with the crowd.
 Instead, put more time and effort into building your wealth through investments, not stuff.
 Millionaires aren’t wealthy because they spend money, but rather because they didn’t spend it.

 Don’t let investing be an afterthought.
 Consistency is key if you want to invest like a millionaire.